 Exams can feel overwhelming, but you don't have to face them alone.
 Here you'll find practical tips, calming exercises, and people who want to help.

-Try these exercises when you're feeling stressed or anxious
+Try this exercise when you're feeling stressed or anxious

 Calms your nervous system in minutes